-There are many, many variations on how to do pulled pork, but here is one very easy recipe that yields succulent, juicy results with a flavorful crusty bark.
-This is the “low and slow” method and will take approximately 12-14 hours of cook time (but very minimal hands-on time).
+There are many, many variations on how to do pulled pork.
+After years of trial and error, we’ve put together a very easy recipe that yields succulent, juicy results with a flavorful crusty bark.
+This is the “low and slow” method which should take approximately 12-14 hours (with very minimal hands-on time).

 - You can either wrap in plastic wrap and rest in the fridge for up to 2 days or put it directly on the grill.

-- You can set an alarm on your meat probe to go off at a specific temperature, or program the Pellet Boss (see owner’s manual for instructions) to switch into SMOKE mode once the meat probe reaches that set temperature to keep it warm until you’re ready to eat.
+- You can set an alarm on your meat probe to go off at a specific temperature, or program the Remote Boss (see owner’s manual for instructions) to switch into SMOKE mode once the meat probe reaches that set temperature to keep it warm until you’re ready to eat.

 - The pork typically is juicy and flavorful enough that it doesn’t need much if any, sauce.
-Leave the sauce off, and let your dinner guests add it as they like.
+We recommend leaving the sauce off, and letting your dinner guests add it as they like.